-- The City shall cooperate with appropriate government officials in the protection of biological, aesthetic, recreational, and economic values and benefits of shorelands under public control. - 2.
-The City shall reduce or mitigate adverse effects upon water quality and fish and wildlife habitat resulting from the use of shorelands. - 3.
-In order to recognize, protect, and maintain the value of the Yachats River, a buffer shall be provided from the edge of the bank.
-The buffer will contribute to maintenance and enhancement of water quality, fish and wildlife habitat, recreation and aesthetics, and provide open space.
-The buffer will also help protect property from flooding and help manage stormwater drainage. - 4.
-In order to recognize, protect, and maintain the value of the ocean, a buffer shall be provided from the top of the bank.
-Existing stabilizing native vegetation shall not be removed within the buffer in order to help stabilize the bluff and mitigate erosion.
-The buffer will also help protect adjacent property from flooding and erosion. - 5.
 The City shall provide implementing ordinances in the Zoning & Land Use Code to protect, maintain, and stabilize the shoreline.
-Stabilization and erosion control methods shall be included in the Zoning & Land Use Code. - 6.
-The City shall develop and implement programs for maintaining and improving public access to the estuary and ocean and pursuing adequate signage of existing access points.
+Stabilization and erosion control methods shall be included in the Zoning & Land Use Code.

+- 6. The City shall develop and implement programs for maintaining and improving public access to the estuary and ocean and pursuing adequate signage of existing access points.
 The City supports future public access sites to be accessible in conformance with the Americans with Disabilities Act (ADA). - 7.
 The City shall permit structural shoreline stabilization only if: - a.
-There is a demonstrated need to protect property or existing structures that are threatened by erosion; - Impacts on adjacent property due to increased erosion and sedimentation are minimized: - c.
+There is a demonstrated need to protect property or existing structures that are threatened by erosion; - b.
+Impacts on adjacent property due to increased erosion and sedimentation are minimized; - c.
 Visual impacts are minimized; - d.
-Long-term or recurring costs to the public are avoided: - e.
+Long term or recurring costs to the public are avoided; - e.
 Riparian vegetation is preserved as much as possible; and - f.
-The proposed project will not restrict existing public access to publicly owned lands or interfere with the normal public use of fishery, recreation, or water resources. - 8.
+The proposed project will not restrict existing public access to publicly owned lands or interfere with the normal public use of fishery, recreation, or water resources. - 87.
 The City shall coordinate with the Oregon Department of Parks and Recreation and the Department of State Lands in any review of beachfront protective structures. - 9.
+The City shall issue permits for beachfront protective structures only where development existed on January 1, 1977.
+For the purposes of this requirement "Development" means houses, commercial and industrial buildings, and vacant subdivision lots which are physically improved through construction of streets and provision of utilities to the lot and includes areas where an exception to the State Beaches and Dunes Goal has been approved.
+Refer to the Inventory for description of areas where development existed on January 1, 1977.

-Existing public ownerships, rights-of-way and similar public easements in estuary and ocean Shorelands which provide access to or along the estuary or ocean shall be retained or replaced if sold, exchanged or transferred.
+10.8.
+Existing public ownerships, rights-of-way and similar public easements in estuary and ocean shorelands which provide access to or along the estuary or ocean shall be retained or replaced if sold, exchanged or transferred.
 Rights-of-way may be vacated to permit redevelopment of existing developed Shoreland areas, provided public access across the affected site is retained.